Picovoice/rhino/binding/web/template/README.md

 startRhino();
 ```

-**Important Note**: Because the factories are all-in-one packages that run an entire machine learning inference model in WebAssembly, they are approximately 1-2MB in size.
+**Important Note**: Because the factories are all-in-one packages that run an entire machine learning inference model in WebAssembly, they are approximately 1-2 MB in size.
 While this is tiny for a speech recognition, it's nontrivial for web delivery.
 Because of this, you likely will want to use dynamic `import()` instead of static `import {}` to reduce your app's starting bundle size.
 See e.g. https://webpack.js.org/guides/code-splitting/ for more information.

 ## Build from source (IIFE + ESM outputs)